Modern marketing uses technology innovations to reduce friction throughout the process of finding and retaining customers.

 A lot of confusion surrounds the use of internet platforms.
 There are now thousands to choose from but you'll be relieved to know only a few are robust and efficient enough to be serious considerations.

 This guide gives a rundown of everything you need to consider and is constantly evolving to help you make the right choices.
-A roadmap that will have your business meeting the expectations of your best prospects and customers.
+It serves as a roadmap that will have your business meeting the expectations of your best prospects and customers.
 The first step is setting the right expectations.

-Perspective and your mindset play a large role in how successful you are in implementing modern marketing and sales best practices.
+Your perspective and mindset play a large role in how successful you are in implementing modern marketing and sales best practices.
 Many give up too soon because their expectations don't align with the strategy they put into place.

 Pre-Internet Marketing Mindset

 We often see businesses who are struggling with lingering remnants from pre-internet days.
 Times when options for promoting businesses were less diverse than they are today.
 Business marketing and sales strategy without the immediate influence offered by the internet operated primarily on a 30-day cycle and relied on print publications, television ads, radio spots and direct mail campaigns to promote offers.
 As time went on, email was incorporated into it but treated the same as the direct mail campaigns.
 The turn-around time between coming up with an idea for a new promotion, implementing it, and deciding whether it worked or not were short and not usually interdependent.

 Businesses were in control of the sales process since prospects had to rely on them to get information.
 Training was focused on how to process transactions inside the businesses rather than on how salespeople would overcome the obstacles to meeting their sales goals.
 Sending salespeople out to contact large lists of prospects was viewed as enough to generate a steady stream of sales.
 The personal engagement, even when it was more rooted in tenacity than likeability, was a successful tactic.
 When goals weren’t met, volume of sales calls were labeled as the culprit.